How to Cite a PDF in APA

-Before we continue, let’s be clear that this style is much different than MLA format.
+Before we continue, let’s be clear that this style is much different from the MLA format.
 If your teacher requests your references in that style, check out our page on how to cite websites in MLA and our MLA works cited page.
 You may even find our MLA in-text & parenthetical citations page helpful.

-Author’s Last name (Year)
+Author’s Last Name (Year)